LucasSilbernagel/word-game-db-v2/README.md

 #### GET /api/v1/words

 - `category` - Filter by category
-- `numLetters` - Filter by exact number of letters
-- `numSyllables` - Filter by exact number of syllables
 - `limit` - Number of words to return (default: 10)
 - `offset` - Number of words to skip (default: 0)
 - `minLetters` - Minimum number of letters